 There is plenty to see and do in Inverary if you feel like spending a little longer in this beautiful town.
 A visit to Inverary Jail provides a fun, informative and immersive experience for the whole family!

 Once you set off from Inverary, you'll follow the shore of Loch Fyne until you reach Lochgilphead.
-Along the way, you can stop off in the village of Furnace, from which there are a number of excellent walks and you can visit the old iron furnace and gunpowder works if that takes your fancy.
+Along the way, you can stop off in the village of Furnace, from which there are a number of excellent walks, and you can visit the old iron furnace and gunpowder works.

-There is a range of side trip options and detours you can choose to take from Lochgilphead to suit all interests and fitness levels.
+There are a range of side trip options and detours you can choose to take from Lochgilphead to suit all interests and fitness levels.
 Why not pay Knapdale forest a visit for the chance to spot beavers?
-After being hunted to extinction over 400 years ago, beavers were reintroduced in Knapdale forest in 2009, where they're now thriving.
+After being hunted to extinction over 400 years ago, beavers were reintroduced to Argyll in 2009, where they're now thriving.
 You can follow the three-mile Scottish Beaver Trail to look out for signs of the beavers, and if you're very patient - and lucky - you might catch sight of them too!
 Best viewing times tend to be at dawn and dusk.

 After Lochgilphead, you'll head north through Kintyre and around the base of Loch Awe.
 Kilmartin Glen has the most important collection of Neolithic and Bronze Age archaeological remains in mainland Scotland, and you could easily spend half a day or more exploring the standing stones, burials, cairns and the dramatic castle.
 If the winter weather limits the time you want to spend outside, you can warm up while about the history of the area in the museum and refuel with a warm drink at the cafe.

-Another excellent detour is to turn left off the main road at Kilinver, driving over Clachan Bridge - known as "the Bridge Over The Atlantic" as it spans the narrow channel separating the island from the mainland - and onto the stunning Isle of Seil.
-About 20 minutes each way, the drive takes you down a winding single-track road over the most northerly of the Slate Islands to the village of Ellenabeich.
-Here, you can visit the magical An Cala gardens, enjoy the views and the wind in your hair on a coastal walk (particularly moody and impressive during the winter months) or even take the small ferry hop over to pay the tiny Easdale Island and the Puffer Bar a visit.
-As Easdale is inhabited year-round, ferries still run frequently throughout the winter.
+Another excellent detour involves turning left off the main road at Kilinver, driving over Clachan Bridge - known as "the Bridge Over The Atlantic" as it spans the narrow channel separating the island from the mainland - and onto the stunning Isle of Seil.
+About 20 minutes each way, the drive takes you down a winding single-track road over this most northerly of the Slate Islands to the village of Ellenabeich.
+Here, you can visit the magical An Cala gardens, enjoy the views and the wind in your hair on a coastal walk (particularly moody and impressive during the winter months) or even take the small ferry hop over to visit the tiny Easdale Island and the Puffer Bar.
+As Easdale is inhabited year-round, ferries continue to run frequently throughout the winter.

 However you decide to spend your day, it will end in the west coast hub of Oban, known as the "Gateway to the Isles".
 If you're heading out to any of the islands on your tour of Scotland, you will more than likely depart from Oban, making this Argyll Coastal Route self-drive tour an easy addition to a longer road trip.